Initiative

 Integration Across DGGS Systems

-The OGC DGGS Pilot will explore and demonstrate how geospatial data standards can enable DGGS interoperability in disaster management or other domains of interest to Pilot Sponsors.
-This will be achieved by prototyping different DGGS solutions that use geospatial data standards to work together to deliver geospatial integration, analysis, and visualization functionality to support disaster management and other Sponsor scenarios.
+The Pilot will explore and demonstrate how geospatial data standards can enable DGGS interoperability in disaster management or other domains of interest to Pilot Sponsors.
+This will be achieved by prototyping different DGGS solutions that use geospatial data standards to work together to deliver geospatial integration, analysis, and visualization functionality to support disaster management scenarios.
 Outcomes will provide insight into the ability of current and emerging OGC Standards to meet these interoperability requirements.
 This will lead to future improvements in the design of OGC Standards, including the potential to create new Standards where needed.

 Retrieval-Augmented Generation (RAG)